Yggdrasil Slots at Crypto Casinos

 Ethereum’s creator Vitalik Buterin is an amiable Canadian with a charismatic personality.
 He can easily be found on his blog and Slack, often having discussions about blockchain technology.
 Here are his cryptocurrency thoughts:

 It has become a lot more difficult to imagine that there is no standard to which money might be compared.
 Think of the famous laundry-list of characteristics, from “needs to be exchangeable” and “not involve charging an arm and a leg for things” to “a form of money that is easy to use.”
-What is the basic denominator that characterizes cash in these properties?
+What is the common denominator in these properties that characterizes money?
 One common answer is “fungibility”: what we need in our everyday lives is something that is indistinguishable from gold, and so to have value at all we need to be able to trade it like it is gold, or as close to gold as we can get, and so we should not be able to distinguish it in any useful way.
 With currencies, however, the problem is that the current definition of “fungible” is very weak: typically something is fungible with cash, and it is quite easy to trade them.
 With most of our other goods and services, we have to settle for something we call “marginal efficiency”: we can approximate the fungibility of gold with as much effort as it takes to tell a Bitcoin from a dollar, and while it is probably more efficient to use a Bitcoin as money, it’s not as good as it might be.
 Hence, we end up with a wide range of prices for the same good in different currencies, but few prices are as “fungible” as those of gold.
 A related problem is that the only sort of “fungible” good we have right now is money that is good in every currency: it can circulate around the world as easily as dollars can.
 It is always in demand, and is not subject to the vagaries of any single country’s economy.

 Why Use Ethereum?